 Dr. Prasad pointed out this device can also detect one’s levels of cortisol, the stress hormone.

 Still, she went on to admit that plenty more research is required to prove whether the readings from one’s sweat are just as reliable as those from one’s blood.
 Sweat panels are simply not as reliable as blood panels, according to Dr. Prasad.

-She believes that this is the first step towards creating a wellness device which anyone could be able to afford (not to mention how simple it is to use).
-Her vision is for people to take a trip to Walmart or other local store and buy it from there.
+She believes that this is the first step towards creating a wellness device that anyone could be able to afford (not to mention how simple it is to use).
+Her vision is for people to take a trip to Walmart or another local store and buy it from there.